finos/FDC3/docs/api-bridging/spec.md

 As part of the Desktop Agent Bridging protocol, a bridge will implement "server" behavior by:

+* Accepting connections from client desktop agents, receiving and authenticating credentials and assigning a name (for routing purposes)
 * Receiving requests from client desktop agents.
 * Routing requests to client desktop agents.
-* Receiving responses from client desktop agents.
+* Receiving responses (and collating?) from client desktop agents.
 * Routing responses to client desktop agents.

 A desktop agent will implement "client" behavior by:

+* Connecting to the bridge, providing authentication credentials and receiving an assigned named (for purposes)
 * Forwarding requests to the bridge.
-* Awaiting response(s) from the bridge.
+* Awaiting response(s) (and collating them?) from the bridge.
 * Receiving requests from the bridge.
-* Forwarding response to the bridge.
+* Sending responses to the bridge.

 Hence, message paths and propagation are simple.
 All messages to other desktop agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.

+#### Collating responses

+TBD

 #### Bridging Desktop Agent on Multiple Machines